 This legislation is a "non-starter," said Rep. Phil English (R-PA).
 "It's not going to go [any place] in the Senate," and the president has threatened a veto, he noted.
 An attempt by English to strike the tax increases for oil and gas from the measure was defeated.

-House Speaker Nancy Pelosi (D-CA), by far the strongest champion of the bill, reminded lawmakers that Congress last year took action to put the nation on a new energy course.
+House Speaker Nancy Pelosi (D-CA), by far the strongest champion of the bill, reminded lawmakers that Congress last year took action to put the nation on a new energy course (see NGI, Dec.
+17, 2007).
 She urged the House to "take the next step" by passing the renewable tax package.
 Pelosi justified repealing oil and gas tax breaks by pointing out that producers made record profits last year.
 ExxonMobil alone made $40.6 billion in profits in 2007, she said.
 "We've got to stop asking the taxpayer to subsidize the past and invest in the future," agreed Rep. Rahm Emanuel (D-IL).

-Rep. Jim McCrery (R-LA) countered that the oil and gas "profits that have been denigrated" closely parallel the high level of producers' investment to find oil and gas resources.
+Rep. Jim McCrery (R-LA) countered that the oil and gas "profits that have been denigrated" closely parallel the high level of producer investment to find oil and gas resources.

 Democrats "[are] asking Big Oil to share just a tiny part of the subsidies" that it has received for years, said Rep. Lloyd Doggett (D-TX).
 This bill is "green," and the only people seeing "red" are oil and gas interests.

-"This legislation alone will not bring down gas prices, but it is a vital step forward," said Rep. Steny Hoyer (D-MD).
+"This legislation alone will not bring down gas prices, but it is a vital step forward," acknowledged Rep. Steny Hoyer (D-MD).
 "We must move toward those alternatives" to traditional energy resources.

 The bill would extend renewable energy tax credits by three years (through Dec.
 31, 2011) for certain qualifying facilities, including wind, closed-loop biomass, open-loop biomass, geothermal, small irrigation hydropower, landfill gas and trash combustion facilities.
 Also candidates for the extended tax credit are facilities that generate electricity from marine renewables (waves and tides).
 The proposal would cap the aggregate amount of tax credits that can be earned for these qualifying facilities placed in service after Dec.
 31, 2009 at an amount equal to 35% of the facility's cost.